MuneebaNasir/vlm-action-grounding/README.md

 | Kinetics-400 Mini | 64.2% | +35.0% |
 | Something-Something v2 | 7.5% | +72.9% |

 **Note on Something-Something v2:** This dataset is explicitly designed to require temporal reasoning.
 Actions like "moving something up" vs "moving something down" are visually identical from a single frame.
-The 7.5% zero-shot reflects the single-frame limitation, not model capability.
+The 7.5% zero shot reflects the single frame limitation, not model capability.
 Oracle accuracy of 80.4% shows the model understands these actions correctly when given context.
-A multi-frame extension is planned.
+A multi frame extension is planned.

----

-## Practical Implication

-If you build multimodal systems, the labels and descriptions you pass as context are not decorative.
-The model reads them, and wrong or noisy context actively degrades performance.
-This has direct implications for prompt design in production VLM pipelines.

 ---